tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-2.md

   ## Project Overview
   Designed and implemented a pipeline for generating high-quality 3D models from 2D images using Open LRM.
 The solution involved custom data preparation, realistic rendering, and advanced training techniques.

-  ## Objective
-  To create a highly accurate and realistic image-to-3D reconstruction system that excels in reconstructing objects such as tables, chairs, bookshelves, beds, and sofas.

   ## Process and Workflow

   ### Data Rendering for Training